Logo

 I. Utilities

-Factors (poitive or negative) J. Support Systems
+Factors (positive or negative): J. Support Systems

 K. Family Interaction